 I have more than one book coming out this year.
 Can I sign up to feature two – or three – books?

-That depends.
+Probably, but … it depends.
 If you write for more than one age group, you MAY enter up to TWO books in TWO different challenge levels (PB & MG, for example).
 You will need to fill out the form TWICE (once for each book), and please enter the SAME information in the “about the author” section.
 We want to feature as many different authors/illustrators as possible in each category, so if you have 2 picture books, or 2 middle grade novels, for example, we ask you to pick only ONE.
 We hope that the readers who take our challenge will enjoy your books enough to keep reading other titles you may have available, and we will list others in a “suggested reading” list, so your other book(s) may be included there.

 What is required of me, as a Read Local Challenge Author or Illustrator?